 Still, the weight amount does affect the type of muscle fibers recruited when you lift, which determines whether you're building endurance strength or explosive strength.
-Lifting heavier weights also releases more muscle-growth and fat-burning hormones than lifting light weights.
+One of the benefits of lifting heavy weights is increased release of muscle-growth and fat-burning hormones, compared with lifting light weights.

 Lifting weights so heavy that you can't quite manage 10 reps requires fast-twitch muscle fibers for explosive power.
 Lifting lighter weights for more than 20 reps recruits your slow-twitch muscle fibers for muscular endurance.

+There are many benefits of lifting heavy weights.
 If your goal is to increase the size of your muscles, you'll want to lift heavy weights for a few explosive reps.
-More muscle growth hormones will be released, stimulating faster muscle growth.
+More muscle-growth hormones will be released, stimulating faster muscle growth.
 This won't cause women to bulk up, however, since women have less testosterone than men.
 The benefit of more muscle growth hormones in women is that while your muscles won't get bigger, their appearance will be enhanced by muscle definition.

 Fast-twitch fibers tap into fat stores in your body for energy, since it's available more quickly than oxygen.
 As a result, lots of fat-burning hormones are released that continue burning fat eight hours after your workout.
 Light weights recruit slow-twitch fibers, which only continue burning fat for an hour after your workout.

-Boosting Your Metabolism
+Boost Your Metabolism

 Health and Safety